Elanza-48/ZooperWidgetSample-reviced2017/assets/README.md

 >Extract those and remove the .jet extension from all files.

->Collect all the files in one comon Assests folder and subfolders.
+>Gather all the files in one common Assests folder and subfolders.

->replace the assets folder in the project with the same folder manually.
+>Replace the assets folder in the project with the former manually.
  (make sure to backup the README.md file if you need it).